grantgeorge/railsAngularTutorial/README.md

     gulp serve:full-stack

 1. The front-end server should come up on port 9000 instead of 3000.
-2. If you navigate to http://localhost:9000/api/v1/articles,
+2. If you navigate to http://localhost:9000/api/v1/articles, you should see a response from the API.
 3. Rails is running on port 3000.

 ## Acessing API from Client